Effective Date 09/23/2013

 You Can Request to See and/or Receive a Copy of Your PHI

-You have the right to look at and get a copy of your medical records, billing records and other records used by BCH to make treatment or billing decisions about you with certain exceptions.
-If you request a copy of information held electronically, BCH is required to provide access to the electronic information in the electronic form and format as agreed by the requester and BCH.
+You have the right to look at and get a copy of your medical records, billing records and other records used by Boston Children's Hospital to make treatment or billing decisions about you with certain exceptions.
+If you request a copy of information held electronically, Boston Children's Hospital is required to provide access to the electronic information in the electronic form and format as agreed by the requester and Boston Children's Hospital.
 If you request a copy of your records, whether in electronic or hard copy, we may charge a reasonable fee for copying as allowed by state law and must comply within required timeframes.

 To access your medical record, submit your written request to: